vmware/terraform-provider-vra/examples/network_ip_range/README.md

 ## Getting Started

 There are variables which need to be added to terraform.tfvars.
-The first are for connecting to the vRealize Automation (vRA) endpoint.
-The others are names of cloud_account, and subnet that already setup in vRA.
+The first two are for connecting to the vRealize Automation (vRA) endpoint.
+The next two are the names of a cloud_account, and subnet that already setup in vRA.
+The last three are the actual values needed to create the ip range.

 Following is the full list of variables used in this example.